cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

 | Definition: the beginning of a distinctive period in the history of someone or something.
 | Usage: welfare reform was an epoch in the history of U.S. social policy.

+#. duck test

+    A form of logical, intuitive reasoning to deduce the nature of an uncertain thing or situation, usually in the absence or in spite of concrete evidence.
+Adapted from the saying, "If it looks like a duck, swims like a duck, and quacks like a duck, then it's probably a duck." for example, You aren't sure whether he likes you?
+Just use the duck test—if he's showing you all the signs of being interested, then he most likely is.